bosonprotocol/docs.bosonprotocol.io/src/docs/advanced-topics/token-engineering.md

 - Quality assessment (via keepers)
 - Despatch (enabling buyers to delegate redemption signing)

-**dcommerce community outreach**  We will feed this research group with a funnel of new talent via an industry and academic outreach program.
+**dCommerce community outreach**  We will feed this research group with a funnel of new talent via an industry and academic outreach program.
 This outreach program will incentivize people from specific disciplines such as insurance, ecommerce and finance to come and work on hard problems in tandem with people with skills such as token engineering and game theory.

-**dcommerce DAO**  Research groups which can apply for funding from the dCommerce DAO, in order to develop solutions into  dapps or protocols which may be usefu or valuable to the ecosystem.
+**dCommerce DAO**  Research groups which can apply for funding from the dCommerce DAO, in order to develop solutions into dApps or protocols which may be usefu or valuable to the ecosystem.

-**dcommerce accelerator** We are in discussion with Outlier Ventures about creating a track within their Basecamp accelerator, for dcommerce projects.
+**dCommerce accelerator** We are in discussion with Outlier Ventures about creating a track within their Basecamp accelerator, for dCommerce projects.
-Such projects would receive additional grant funding and specialist token, ecosystem, game theory and dcommerce support from the Boson protocol team.
+Such projects would receive additional grant funding and specialist token, ecosystem, game theory and dcommerce support from the Boson Protocol team.

-Think you got what it takes to face the dcommerce challenges?
-Reach out to Boson head of community Alastair Band on LinkedIn to learn more about the opportunities.
+Think you've got what it takes to face the dCommerce challenges?
+Reach out to Boson's head of community, Alastair Band, on LinkedIn to learn more about the opportunities.

 [Alastair Band - Head of Community - Boson Protocol | LinkedIn](https://www.linkedin.com/in/alastairband/)

 ## Partnering with the Token Engineering Academy and Token Engineering Commons

-Boson protocol cleaned the cupboards at the token engineering academy by hiring the majority of top-tier token engineering researchers, teachers, and students coming out of the programs there.
+Boson Protocol cleaned the cupboards at the token engineering academy by hiring the majority of top-tier token engineering researchers, teachers, and students coming out of the programs there.
 Thus due to the non-extractive mandate of Boson, replenishments are in order.
 This is why Boson has committed to